s12v/eslbot/README.md

 # ESL bot

+This bot helps you to learn new English words.
-This bot can help you to learn new English words.
+This bot helps you to learn new English words.

 It's build with AWS Lex, Polly, API Gateway, S3, and Lambda.
 Resources created and deployed with Cloud Formation and Serverless.